f5devcentral/f5-velos-training/docs/velos_security.rst

 Encrypt Management TLS Private Key
 =======================

 Previously, F5OS allowed an admin to import a TLS certificate and key in clear text.
 In F5OS-C 1.6.0 an admin can now optionally enter a passphrase with the encrypted private key.
-This is similar to the BIG-IP functionality defined in the link below.
+This is like the BIG-IP functionality defined in the link below.

 `K14912: Adding and removing encryption from private SSL keys (11.x - 16.x) <https://my.f5.com/manage/s/article/K14912>`_